 On the very day that Ron wrote and sent this postcard, the Luftwaffe returned to Southampton.
 Again, they had their sights set firmly upon the Supermarine factory in Woolston.
 However, just like during their daylight raid on 15 September, they failed to destroy their target.
 Ron noted on his postcard that he had written it in the afternoon.
 That afternoon, those bombs aimed at the factory fell around it with tragic consequences.
 By the time his postcard was stamped at 19:30 that evening, many Supermarine workers had been killed outside the factory after direct hits landed on a railway bridge and a company shelter.
 Bombs had also fallen elsewhere, flattening many homes on Belvidere Terrace in Northam, and destroying the church of St Barnabas on Lodge Road.

 Just two days later, the German bombers finally achieved what they had set out to do.
 The Supermarine factory was hit and put out of action.
 During the same raid, the Germans managed to bomb the ‘Hauptgaswerk’ across the river at Northam, where eleven workers were killed.
+In these two raids at the end of September, around one hundred people were killed.

 Ron may not have witnessed these events with his own eyes, but he would have been in Southampton as the bombs fell.
 He may well have heard their lethal explosions, and he may well have seen the wreckage they caused.